OliverVea/OliverVea.github.io/content/_index.md

 title: "Portfolio Site"
 ---

-Hi there, my name is Oliver and I'm a software developer currently working at the Danish software company [Hesehus](https://www.hesehus.com/), where we build excellent ecommerce solutions for some of the largest Danish webshops.
+Hi!
+I’m Oliver, a software developer based in Tokyo, Japan, with over 8 years of experience creating performant, reliable, and maintainable software.
+I’m actively looking for new opportunities, so please feel free to reach out if my experience aligns with your needs.

+In my most recent role, I participated in the design, development and maintenance of [Ecommerce Search](https://bizzkit.com/en/products/search) -- a high-performance search engine now used by leading Danish retailers.
+With a background in engineering and extensive web development experience, I’m driven by a passion for problem-solving and a commitment to delivering impactful solutions.

+Known for my curiosity, reliability, and constructive approach, I bring a strong blend of technical expertise, adaptability, and proactive learning to every project.

-I have a great interest in software as a whole, and have worked on projects related to web development, robotics, machine learning, and game development.
-To hone my skills and display my work, I decided to put this portfolio site together, to tie a nice bow on my various projects.
+I have a broad interest in software, having worked on projects across web development, robotics, machine learning, and game development.

-I also currently reside in Tokyo, Japan, and I am actively looking for work so definitely feel free to reach out, if your company is interested in someone with my profile!
+This site showcases my work, serves as a place to refine my skills, and ties together my various projects.